Three people sentenced after being convicted in murder of Javion Shorter

 COLUMBUS, Ga.
-(WRBL) – The three suspects found guilty in the deadly shooting of a teen on his 18th birthday in a 2017 murder were sentence Friday.
+(WRBL) – The three suspects found guilty in the deadly shooting of a teen on his 18th birthday in a 2017 murder were sentenced on Friday.

 Earlier this month, Javon McClendon, Nashira Miller, and Daijon Williams were found guilty in the murder of Javion Shorter in November 2017.
 Williams was found guilty of malice murder, felony murder, and aggravated assault.
 McClendon and Miller were each found guilty of felony murder and aggravated assault.